 Rhinoplasty (Nose Job)

 Rhinoplasty surgery is considered to be one of the most challenging surgical procedures within the field of plastic surgery and requires an appreciation for both aesthetic and functional elements.
 Owing to its complexity, it is best undertaken by surgeons who are experienced and specialised in rhinoplasty rather than general plastic surgeons or general ENT surgeons.
-Following surgical training and specialisation in otolaryngology including facial plastic surgery, Dr Michael has sub-specialised in conditions of the nose and sinuses; with a particular passion for rhinoplasty surgery.
+Following surgical training and specialisation in otolaryngology including facial plastic surgery, Dr Michael has sub-specialised in conditions of the nose and sinuses; with a particular passion for rhinoplasty surgery and is considered to be one of the best rhinoplasty surgeons in Melbourne.

-He undertakes rhinoplasty operations in Melbourne and approaches each case as a unique procedure and can be contacted on 03 9707 2777.
+He undertakes rhinoplasty / nose job operations in Melbourne and approaches each case as a unique procedure and can be contacted on 03 9707 2777.

 Using his expertise and appreciation of facial aesthetics, he aims to achieve a result that is individual, improved and balanced with facial features rather than arriving at an operated appearance.